kyanderson0446/MSBA_HC/README.md

 By accurately predicting default probabilities, HomeCredit can make informed decisions about loan approvals and minimize financial losses.
 Achieving a high performing model on unseen data will allow HomeCredit to market and target customers directly and cut costs, dramatically.

 ## Project Description
-In the HomeCredit Kaggle project, the task was to distinguish between default and non-default customers based on their credit history and other relevant features.
+Throughout, the task was to distinguish between default and non-default customers based on their credit history and other features.
 HomeCredit specializes in offering loans to individuals considered risky by traditional lenders but still capable of repayment.

 Throughout the EDA process, it became evident that handling missing values, imputing values, balancing the dataset through up/downsampling, and feature engineering were crucial to improving model performance.